Skip to main content

 CPA Services for Startups & Tech

-Monaco CPA provides tax preparation and planning for NJ startups at every stage — from day-one entity selection through growth-stage compliance.
-I help founders choose the right entity, maximize available tax credits, and build clean financial records that will withstand investor and acquirer due diligence.
+NJ startups at every stage, from day-one entity selection through growth-stage compliance, need to choose the right entity, maximize available tax credits, and build clean financial records that will withstand investor and acquirer due diligence.

 Common Tax & Accounting Challenges for Startups & Tech